-DE&I: SBHC advocates for and seeks feedback from patients of various backgrounds.
-The health center initiates conversations to ensure DE&I are at the forefront of critical decisions.
+SBHC advocates for and seeks feedback from patients of various backgrounds: The health center initiates conversations to ensure diverse perspectives and equitable access are at the forefront of critical decisions.

 Youth advisors: SBHCs meaningfully engage students in various functions, including community asset mapping and needs assessment, evaluation of services, youth-led outreach and promotion, peer-to-peer health education, and advocacy mobilization for their health needs.